 Jansen potash project

-Our CAD$7.5 billion (US$5.7 billion) investment in Jansen Stage 1 (JS1) will deliver a potash mine in Saskatchewan designed to maximise sustainability.
-The Jansen site is located approximately 140 kilometres east of Saskatoon.
+Our CAD$14 billion (US$10.5 billion) investment in the Jansen project will deliver a potash mine in Saskatchewan designed to maximise sustainability.
+The Jansen site is located approximately 140 kilometers east of Saskatoon.

-We have proudly had a presence in Saskatchewan for over a decade and hold potash exploration permits across the province covering approximately 9,400 square kilometres.
+We have proudly had a presence in Saskatchewan for over a decade and hold potash exploration permits across the province, covering approximately 9,400 square kilometers.

 With activities in Arctic Canada, Labrador and British Columbia, our Saskatoon-based team is focussed on the resources the world needs to sustainably develop and decarbonise.
 In Canada, our portfolio includes shareholdings in copper and nickel exploration projects aligned to BHP’s future facing commodity strategy.

 Located in British Columbia, Nova Scotia, Ontario and Quebec, our Legacy Assets portfolio is made up of 13 historic sites that were acquired largely through corporate mergers and acquisitions close to or after their closure.
 We oversee responsible mine reclamation and closure management.